In a luxurious penthouse high above the East River, the mysterious Madame Natasha whiles away the hours like any other international jet-setter…

 There’s nothing so only about being female, fellas.
 You ought to try it some time.

-But the letters columns were threaded through with gender commentary.
+But the letters columns are stitched with gender commentary.
 The “not enough female leads at Marvel” complaint goes back to 1970, eff why eye, and comic book fans have been sharing their opinions even longer.
 One of my favorites is from a Lester G. Boutillier:

 The Black Widow’s statement in panel 3, page 3, indicated a character trait entirely alien and removed from the personality she was depicted with in the Avengers’ stories, and one which I personally find offensive and unladylike.
 I remember the complaint of a female fan some months ago about the absense of any solo strips of female characters, but you didn’t have to give half a book to a feminist.

 Lester G. Boutillier was and remains exactly the reason why you have to give books to feminists.
 Shirley A. Gorman is another: